mattia-decao/hiero-transformer/README.md

 The model is also on Huggingface: https://huggingface.co/mattiadc/hiero-transformer

+## Explanation of ".py" files

+Four files collect our code: Run.py, inference.py, train.py, utils.py.

+- **Run.py:** Collects the code to load the environment and the model, as well as an input form we created to facilitate the input entry to the model.
+To use Run.py beware to divide the environment loading from the input form.
+- **inference.py:** Collects the code we used to load the test.data, generate the predictions and calculate the metrics.
+- **train.py:** Collects the code we used to load the model, the variables, the data and to train the model.
+- **utils.py:** Collects various code of the training functions, and the code we used to process, filter and clean the data.

 ## Cleansing operations

 Every cleansing operation was meticulously documented along with a concise description highlighting its purpose, implementation, and the rationale behind its choice.
 These operations were compiled into tables, incorporating the regular symbol expression ".*?" to depict an undefined sequence of words, numbers, and/or graphic symbols.